 Converter resolution determines the dynamic range of the signal being digitized.
 We refer to this in bits at the smallest incremental voltage that can be recognized from any changes in the output signal.

 The sample rate of a digital system is the measurement of samples per second.
-If you’re using several digital devices with your DAW, one of these must act as the master clock to send sync to the rest of the chain and insure the sample rates are aligned.
+If you’re using several digital devices with your DAW, one of these must act as the master clock to send sync to the rest of the chain and ensure the sample rates are aligned.

 Although most audio interfaces are equipped with internal clocking, you’ll require one with BNC and a digital port (see Digital formats and protocols) to expand your system with more channels.